Reading Practice: 3D Printer in Space

 Naadam is a traditional games festival in Mongolia comprising of three sports: Mongolian wrestling, horse racing and archery.
 It is otherwise known as “the three games of men” because traditionally men were the only ones who could compete.
 It is held over midsummer throughout the country.
 Nowadays, women are able to participate in archery and horse racing but not wrestling.
 The name “Naadam” means “festival or feast of sports”.

 In ancient times, the Mongolian great kings and military generals used to train their warriors and the warriors’ main battle tool, horses, through this competition.
-While competing and feasting, those three manly traditional sports have been used to create skillful men for centuries.
+While competing and feasting, those three manly traditional sports have been used to create skilful men for centuries.

 During the festival, Mongolians dress in colourful and distinctive traditional clothes and ride their most beautiful horses.
 Official festival celebrations take place throughout the country between 11th and 13th July annually.
-The Naadam celebration in Ulaanbaatar, the capital of Mongolia, is the most marvelous.
+The Naadam celebration in Ulaanbaatar, the capital of Mongolia, is the most marvellous.

 Useful Vocabulary